D3Engineering/edge-ai-ros-inventory-demo/README.md

 4. Wait for Docker to Start
 5. Run the command `source devel/setup.bash`
 6. Once the `roscore` has been launched on the Robot, run `roslaunch d3_inv_viz inventory_viz.launch` on the Visualizer PC
 7. The Visualizer should appear.
 If it does not, check the console for errors.
 The error `unable to contact ROS master` means that the Robot was unreachable.
 Check that you can ping the robot at `192.168.50.200` and relaunch the Visualizer.
-Other error messages may occur related to the window manager, they can be ignored and you can relaunch the Visualizer
+Other error messages may occur related to the window manager (`Gdk-ERROR`/`X Window System Error`), they can be ignored and you can relaunch the Visualizer

-## Advanced configuration
+## Advanced Configuration

 Below is configuration that is not necessary to get the demo online, but if you want to change how the demo works at all, this section may help you.

-### Changing demo objectives
+### Changing Demo Objectives

 The demo is configurable with JSON files in the directory `/opt/robotics_sdk/ros1/drivers/d3_inventory_demo/config/` The demo works by having "objectives" that it accomplishes at particular waypoints.
 By default, it will read the `objectives.json` file